Aryantyagi21/Aryantyagi21/README.md

 # 💫 About Me:
 I'm currently working in xploresports pvt. ltd. as a cloud infrastructure support intern.
-I am a certified aws cloud practitioner, certified scrum master as well as devops engineer from IIT roorkee.
-I am actively looking for postions for Infrastructure engineer, cloud engineer and DevOps.<br>
+I am an Entry-level AWS Infrastructure / Site Reliability / DevOps Engineer with hands-on experience optimizing AWS environments and automating deployments using tools like Terraform, Ansible, and Docker.
+My expertise spans designing and managing CI/CD pipelines, containerization with Kubernetes, and implementing cost-saving solutions in cloud architectures.

+I thrive on solving complex technical challenges, collaborating with cross-functional teams, and streamlining operations to improve system reliability.
+My background includes developing automation scripts that boost efficiency, authoring comprehensive technical documentation, and leading projects that bridge the gap between development and operations.

+Certified in DevOps Engineering (Intellipaat & IIT Roorkee) and as a Scrum Master (CSM), I am dedicated to continuous learning and operational excellence in cloud and DevOps environments.
+My passion for technology extends to personal projects, where I build and deploy AI-powered solutions and scalable backend services.

+If you’re looking for someone with a proven track record in cloud support, automation, and DevOps best practices, let’s connect!

 ## 🌐 Socials: